kiboschool/course-frontend-web-dev/src/lessons/jwt-and-react/project.md

 ## Project Milestones

-Using the previous project as guide, implement the following milestones in your pokemon app.
+Using the previous project as a guide, implement the following milestones in your Pokemon app.

 1. **Creating Login Logic**: Implement the function to send a `POST` request with the email and password from your form to authenticate users.
 The authentication server only responds to two sets of credentials: